 CJ301 CRITICAL ISSUES FOR THE CRIMINAL JUSTICE PROFESSIONAL (1.5 credits/21 clock hours) This course will review the current issues in criminal justice that the students will face as they enter the workplace.
-Prerequisites: Writing for Criminal Justice, Introduction to Corrections, Introduction to Law Enforcement, Criminal Evidence, Criminal Investigations or Criminal Procedures II.
+Prerequisites: None.

 DS219 CROSS SECTIONAL & THREE-DIMENSIONAL ANATOMY (2.5 credits/36 clock hours) Presents human anatomy in various planes, and spatial relationships of organs to one another.
 Presents anatomic detail in cross-sectional format in 1 cm thick "slices" of the human body.
 Compares actual anatomical sections with ultrasound, computed topography, and MRI images.
-Prerequisite: Must be enrolled in DMS, DPP, or DMP programs.
+Prerequisites: Must be enrolled in DMS, DPP, or DMP programs.

-MG196 CUSTOMER RELATIONS (1.5 credits/36 clock hours) Principles of customer service and customer service techniques will be presented.
+MG195 CUSTOMER RELATIONS (2.0 credits/36 clock hours) Principles of customer service and customer service techniques will be presented.
 Emphasis will be placed on communication skills, problem solving, customer retention issues, and the development of customer service strategies and policies.
 Prerequisite: None.